 BHC will send you a letter of intent to sell, which must be signed by all titleholders and returned to the BHC with a non-refundable payment of \$500 + GST (\$525).
-This payment allows us to engage an appraiser to initiate the sale process.
+This payment allows us to initiate the sale process.
 Payments can be made by cash or cheque, or we can invoice you through QuickBooks for credit card payment.